the ART of the POSSIBLE - London SW19

 • Long Run on Sat and a shorter recovery run on Sun

-• Speed Work in various form, Hill Runs etc on Tue and/or Thu depending on the distance you are training for.
+• Speed Work in various formats on Tue and/or Thu.

-( F ) . . . . . . . . . . . . . . . . . .
-EASY PACE . . . . . . . . . . . . . . . . . . . . . .
+( F ) . . . . . . . . . . . . . . . . .
+EASY PACE . . . . . . . . . . . . . . . . . . . . .

 Proportion per Week